 5.1.6.5.2 PRS for carrier phase positioning

-For DL UE positioning measurement reporting in higher layer parameter NR-DL-TDOA-SignalMeasurementInformation, the UE may be configured to report the DL Reference Signal Carrier Phase Difference (RSCPD) [7, TS 38.215] measurement along with the DL RSTD.
+For DL UE positioning measurement reporting in higher layer parameter NR-DL-TDOA-SignalMeasurementInformation, the UE may be configured to report the DL Reference Signal Carrier Phase Difference (RSCPD) [7, TS 38.215] measurement along with the DL RSTD measurement.
 When the UE reports RSCPD measurements, the reference nr-DL-PRS-ReferenceInfo is the same as the one reported, for the RSTD measurements.
 For DL UE positioning measurement reporting in higher layer parameter NR-Multi-RTT-SignalMeasurementInformation, the UE may be configured to report the DL Reference Signal Carrier Phase (RSCP) measurement [7, TS 38,215] along with the UE Rx-Tx time difference measurement.
 When the UE reports DL RSCPD measurement(s) along with DL RSTD measurement(s) or DL RSCP measurement(s) along with UE Rx-Tx time difference measurement(s), the DL RSCPD and/or DL RSCP measurement(s) should be measured from a single DL PRS positioning frequency layer.
 For a UE in RRC_CONNECTED state, DL RSCP/RSCPD measurements are measured within the configured measurement gap.

 <omitted text>